Are there currently class-action hip replacement lawsuits?

 Hip Implant Recalls

-Several different models of hip replacement implants have been pulled from the market due to negative side effects and complications reported to the FDA by patients and medical professionals.
+Several different models of hip replacement implants have been pulled from the market due to negative side effects and complications reported to the FDA but only Exactech products are the focus of current litigation.

 Hip Replacements and the FDA